anthonylangsworth/Meraki/README.md

 Meraki provides a limited web API for managing their devices called the [Dashboard API](https://dashboard.meraki.com/api_docs).
 Meraki provides wrappers in NodeJS (JavaScript), Ruby and Python but not for C#.
-This library is the beginnings of a .Net Core 2.0 wrapper.
+This library is the beginnings of a .Net Standard 2.0 wrapper.
 Its goals are:
 1. Wrap the Meraki Dashboard APIs, making them callable with the least effort.
 1. Follow C# standards and conventions as much as possible.
 For example, provide lists and enums with transparent conversions.
 1. Allow easy mocking to make automated testing of calling code easier.